mallikarjunveepuru/hellyeah/README.md

 HellYEAH
 ============

-This is our first publicly available web application, powered by nodejs and express.
+This is our first publicly available web application, powered by node.js and express.

 Requirements
 -------

 - Windows / OS X / Linux
-- NodeJS
+- Node.js

 Installation